coyleg152/labels-language/README.txt

 How it works:

-The Labels interpreter (compiled from "labels.c") implements a Turing Machine with each cell holding a single byte value.
+The Labels interpreter implements a Turing Machine with each cell holding a single byte value.
 There is initially only one cell, but a new cell is automatically created each time the TM pointer moves beyond its current boundaries, and every cell initially has a value of 0.

 Labels code is traversed character by character, starting from the very first character and stopping at the end of the code.
 Each operation is performed as